Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 - Improved Conditions calculation, they now cap at -30 modifier
 - Fixed Carouser RT results not displaying properly
+- Fixed issue with Encumbrance Penalty when Agility was exactly 30 it would result in frozen target display.
+- Added talents Beneath Notice & Suffused with Uglu to talent integration

 April 6th 2022 v1.55c